 Let’s look at training as well, from an acute-response point of view.
 The rationale behind monitoring recovery using HR or HRV is that heavy training shifts the autonomic nervous system towards a sympathetic drive, which is reflected in higher HR and lower HRV within 24 to 48 hours after training.

-Here is, for example, a paper we published a few years back showing that measurements taken first thing in the morning, in unsupervised free-living settings (real life, not the lab!), clearly capture the different recovery demands of training of various intensities, across a broad population:
+Here is, for example, a paper we published showing that measurements taken first thing in the morning, in unsupervised free-living settings (real life, not the lab!), clearly capture the different recovery demands of training of various intensities, across a broad population (almost 30 000 individuals).

 As you can see from the figure above, there is quite a strong relationship between intense workouts and reductions in HRV on the following day.
 This is a typical acute stressor, and the reduction in HRV can be used to quantify recovery and understand if we need an extra day off.

 However, this relationship does not tell us much about long-term adaptations to a training block or training program (as well as other lifestyle stressors).
 That’s what we will learn by looking at medium and long-term trends.